pantheon-systems/documentation/source/content/local-dns-cache.md

 3. `push_code()`: This function encapsulates Git clone and push operations with retry logic, calling `check_dns_cache()` on failures.

+#### Large Portfolios
+For large site portfolios:

+* Consider implementing a cooldown period between retries to prevent overwhelming Pantheon's services
+* Monitor the frequency of DNS cache flushes and adjust the retry logic if necessary

 ## Troubleshooting
 ### Permission denied when flushing DNS cache
 Ensure your script has sudo privileges or run with elevated permissions.

 ### Git commands still failing after DNS flush
 Verify your [SSH keys](/ssh-keys) are correctly set up in your Pantheon account.

-## Best Practices
-1. Implement these scripts in your local development environment to catch issues early
-2. Use Option 2 to minimize unnecessary cache flushes
-3. Regularly update your local Git configurations to match Pantheon's latest recommendations

-## Performance Considerations

-For large site portfolios:

-- Consider implementing a cooldown period between retries to prevent overwhelming Pantheon's services
-- Monitor the frequency of DNS cache flushes and adjust the retry logic if necessary